-We research & explore the coolest ghost towns & historic locations in Ohio!
+We research and explore the coolest ghost towns and historic locations in Ohio!

-Clyde Settlement – Tully Township Location:40.689658 -82.938946 on Morral – Kirkpatrick Rd E at the intersection of Timpson Rd Remnants: none known Description: This first settlement in the township was named by Alanson Packard after the song “Banks Of The Clyde” referring to a river in Scotland, which was routinely sung by Samuel Hazlet.
+Clyde Settlement – Tully Township Location:40.689658 -82.938946 on Morral – Kirkpatrick Rd E at the intersection of Timpson Rd Remnants: none known Description: This first settlement in the township was named by Alanson Packard after the song “Banks Of The Clyde”, referring to a river in Scotland, which was routinely sung by Samuel Hazlet.

 Hoover – Scott Township Post Office: 1892 – 1898 Location: unknown Description: It had a freight station on the Columbus, Sandusky, & Hocking Railroad.